 Annual Percentage Rate (APR) isn’t a technical finance term.
 Still, there are aspects that might confuse you if you're not a personal finance expert.
-Let's get through some of the important basics to help you understand more.
+In this post, we’ll go through some of the important basics of the cost of borrowing money to help you better understand the true costs associated with using credit cards or taking out student loans, a mortgage, or other loans.

 APR stands for "Annual Percentage Rate," which is the amount of interest that will apply on top of the amount you owe on a year-to-year basis.